sfiyamsnr/SECP1513-TECHNOLOGY-INFORMATION-SYSTEM/README.md

 Other that that, I will upgrade my skills by taking free courses and acquire certificates from MDEC, Google and HRDF.
 Even though one of the Second Year student said about how hard this course was, I view them as opportunities for my self-growth.
 I believe that in whatever we do, we still have to face some challenges along the way.

-For me, the field of ICT is very dynamic due to the technologies that are constantly emerging.
-That’s why we need professionals in this field to stay updated with the latest technologies.
-Therefore, the organizations will stay at the forefront of industry trends.

 # Assignment 2

 The industrial visit to UTMDigital proved to be an enlightening experience, providing an invaluable insight into the realm of digital innovation and technology.
 Engaging with experts and professionals in various fields expanded my understanding of what I need to achieve in order for me to persue my dreams.